 Governmental immunity, also known as sovereign immunity, is a doctrine under which a government agency or employee may escape liability for certain actions or omissions, even when a private person or entity that engaged in the same conduct would be held liable for damages.

-Sovereign immunity comes in two basic forms:
+Governmental immunity comes in two basic forms:

-Absolute Immunity - No action may be brought against the government employee or agency, even if the conduct underlying the claim was taken maliciously or in bad faith.
+Absolute Immunity: No action may be brought against the government employee or agency, even if the conduct underlying the claim was taken maliciously or in bad faith.

-Qualified Immunity - The government agency or employee is only exempt from liability if certain conditions are met, as specified in statutes or court decisions applicable to the claim.
+Qualified Immunity: The government agency or employee is only exempt from liability if certain conditions are met, as specified in statutes or court decisions applicable to the claim.

-Although sovereign immunity may in some senses be anachronistic, it can also be essential to the effective operation of government.
+Although governmental immunity may in some senses be anachronistic, it can also be essential to the effective operation of government.
 For example, if a judge issues a decision that ends a lawsuit, the parties may appeal but they may not sue the judge for rendering that decision, even if it is incorrect.
 Allowing lawsuits against the judge would create a significant burden on the courts, a significant cost for the government, and could result in a never-ending series of lawsuits as the losing party continues to sue judge after judge after losing each case.

 Sovereign immunity is defined in large part by statute, meaning that state legislatures may decide when and how it applies to claims made against a government agency or employee.
 States may create exemptions to sovereign immunity, and many have created exemptions for personal injury claims arising from automobile accidents.

 - The state may require proof of a greater level of culpability by the agency that employs the driver than would be required in an owner liability case against a private employer.

 - In some states, the police may be sued only if the police vehicle is physically involved in the accident, but the police are immune from suit if the accident involves only the car they are pursuing.

 When government workers cause car accidents while performing their job duties, many states limit sovereign immunity and permit personal injury lawsuit against the workers.
-However, in order to qualify for that exception, the the injured plaintiff may have to demonstrate a higher level of culpability by the worker in causing the accident, such as having to demonstrate that the worker's actions constituted gross negligence -- the conscious and intentional disregard of the safety of others while engaged in activity that is likely to cause injury to others -- instead of the simple negligence standard, a failure to exercise reasonable care, more typically applied in accident cases.
+However, in order to qualify for that exception, the plaintiff may have to demonstrate a higher level of culpability by the worker in causing the accident, such as having to demonstrate that the worker's actions constituted gross negligence - the conscious and intentional disregard of the safety of others while engaged in activity that is likely to cause injury to others - instead of the simple negligence standard, a failure to exercise reasonable care, more typically applied in accident cases.

 A claim against a government agency may become more complicated when a governmental worker causes an accident while on the job, but while driving his or her own vehicle.

-Due to the complexity of governmental immunity laws, it is important to consult an experienced lawyer whenever sovereign immunity is likely to be raised as a defense to an injury claim.
+Due to the complexity of governmental immunity laws, it is important to consult an experienced injury lawyer whenever sovereign immunity is likely to be raised as a defense to an injury claim.